 Long-term equity compensation is intended to provide a variable pay opportunity that rewards long-term performance by the Company as a whole and serves as a significant incentive to remain with the Company.
-For several years prior to 2009, no equity awards had been made, as the named executive officers had outstanding awards.
-Since then, after consultation with GK Partners, awards have been made to replace benefits associated with the options that were exercised before expiring or restricted stock awards that became fully vested.
+The compensation committee obtains an opinion of GK Partners as to the reasonableness and competitiveness of each award to a named executive officer.